Empowering Voters

 Here is the link to the law allowing Monday voting when a winter storm warning has been issued for election day.

 If you are already registered in your town or ward, you will be asked your name and asked to verify your physical address and asked to show a photo ID when you go to the polls.
-If you have a photo ID, please bring it!
+If you have a photo ID, bring it!
+You are no longer allowed to sign an affidavit to prove identity.

 If you are not yet registered in your current town, see our Voter Registration page.